lakshmipriya-99/Repo1/README.md

 # Repo1
-This is the reas me file Repo 1
+This is the read me file Repo 1